Mathylde Frontus: New York State Assembly

 In 2018, Assembly member Pamela Harris resigned her seat after allegations of fraud led to an 11-count indictment.
 Soon afterward, Frontus announced her candidacy for the open seat, and then won the Democratic primary election over Ethan Lustig-Elgrably by only 51 votes.
 In the general election, Frontus defeated Republican Steven Saperstein with 56% of the vote.

 In March 2020, Frontus fired a member of her staff, Marilyn Franks, a receptionist in Frontus’ Coney Island district office, after Franks shared a message on Facebook that urged patrons to avoid Chinese restaurants and businesses during the COVID-19 pandemic.
 Frontus was reelected in the November 2020 election.
+In November 2022, Frontus lost reelection to Alec Brook-Krasny by 806 votes.